 - Dealings with charity land – all dealings with charity land must be appointed for what is in the best interest of the charity

-- Sales or longer leases – there are requirements for advice from a qualified surveyor, the process of marketing the property and a written report
+- Sales or longer leases – for charities leasing property, there are requirements for advice from a qualified surveyor, the process of marketing the property and a written report

 - Short-term disposals – a lease for seven years or less would require only a report from someone with the ability and experience to advise the charity competently